dhruv240901/web-page-design-task/README.md

 # Rendering sidebar elements and User CRUD Operation using AJAX in Laravel

-This repository contains a Laravel application that demonstrates how to render sidebar elements of homepage using service provider perform CRUD operations for users using AJAX (Asynchronous JavaScript and XML).
+This repository contains a Laravel application that demonstrates how to render sidebar elements of homepage using service provider and perform CRUD operations for users using AJAX (Asynchronous JavaScript and XML).
 This is a step-by-step guide to help you understand and implement user management functionalities with real-time updates.

 ## Prerequisites